particle-iot/docs/src/content/integrations/integrations/aws.md

 }
 ```

+Name your policy and click `Create policy` at the bottom of the page.
+Continue with the [AWS access configiration](#aws-access-configuration) steps below.

+### AWS SQS

+AWS SQS (Simple Queue Service) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.

+### Instructions

+1. Ensure your AWS user has permissions to **`sqs:SendMessage`** for the desired SQS queue.
+2. Create an SQS queue if you do not have one already, and obtain its URL from the AWS Management Console.
+3. In the webhook configuration, provide the queue URL to specify where messages should be sent and the user's key pair for AWS authentication.

+### Policy creation - SQS

-- This is the base policy JSON with the minimal actions needed to send messages to a **SQS queue**.
+This is the base policy JSON with the minimal actions needed to send messages to a **SQS queue**.
 Set the ARN of the queue as **Resource** in the policy and click `Next`.

 ```json
 {